-Prior to catalytic testing, catalyst material was loaded into the reactor and illuminated under a 300W Newport Xe lamp (see Supplementary Figure 9 for spectrum) under a 20mL/min 1%/1%/98% CH4/CO2/Ar flow to reduce rhodium chloride hydrate to rhodium metal; this was accompanied by a quick color change of the material from orange to black.
-Initial reduction occurred rapidly under any flow rate tested, typically 20 mL/min.
+Prior to catalytic testing, catalyst material was loaded into the reactor and illuminated under a 300W Newport Xe lamp (see Supplementary Figure 10 for spectrum) under a 20mL/min 1%/1%/98% CH4/CO2/Ar flow to reduce rhodium chloride hydrate to rhodium metal; this was accompanied by a quick color change of the material from orange to black.
+Initial reduction occurred rapidly under any flow rate tested, typically within 1-2 minutes under 20 mL/min.
 After reduction, catalytic performance was measured.

-Catalytic Testing: Catalytic performance was measured on an Agilent 990 Micro-GC gas chromatograph, and products were measured in a CP-Molsieve 5Å 10m, 0.25mm diameter column (Supplementary Figure 10).
-Either 1%/1%/98% or 10%/10%/80% CH4/CO2/Ar was fed into a flow-through quartz glass reactor (mesoporous powders, Supplementary Figure 7a) or top-loading flow-through brass reactor (thin films, Supplementary Figure 7b) over a range of flow rates (10-100 mL/min), comprising a total measurement range of 0.25-25 mmol / hr CH4/CO2.
-An additional test was conducted using a Ta2O5-Hex catalyst in the thin-film brass reactor to quantify any differences in the two reactors for the same catalyst (Supplementary Figure 7c-e).
-The quartz glass reactor exhibited higher performance for the same material, likely due to a larger cross-sectional area (0.125 cm2 vs 0.07 cm2).0.25-2.15 mmol / hr flow rates correspond to 1%/1%/98% gas, and 2.5-25 mmol / hr flow rates correspond to 10%/10%/80% gas.
-Gas flowed through a 7.5 mg, 4 mm wide and 4 mm deep cylindrical stack of catalyst powder granules (<50 μm particle size, chosen based on Thiele modulus calculation (Supplementary Figure 15)), or a single piece of TiO2 film, illuminated by a 300 W Newport Xe lamp creating a 0.125 cm² illuminated spot on the powder reactor, or a 0.07 cm2 spot on the film reactor at 59 W/m2 irradiance (at 0.5 m), from λ = 250-2400 nm (see Supplementary Figure 9 for full spectrum).
+Catalytic Testing: Catalytic performance was measured on an Agilent 990 Micro-GC gas chromatograph, and products were measured in a CP-Molsieve 5Å 10m, 0.25mm diameter column (Supplementary Figure 11).
+Either 1%/1%/98% or 10%/10%/80% CH4/CO2/Ar was fed into a flow-through quartz glass reactor (mesoporous powders, Supplementary Figure 8a) or top-loading flow-through brass reactor (thin films, Supplementary Figure 8b) over a range of flow rates (10-100 mL/min), comprising a total measurement range of 0.25-25 mmol / hr CH4/CO2.
+An additional test was conducted using a Ta2O5-Hex catalyst in the thin-film top-loading reactor to quantify any differences in the two reactors for the same catalyst (Supplementary Figure 8c-e).
+The quartz glass reactor exhibited higher performance for the same material, likely due to a larger cross-sectional area (0.125 cm2 vs 0.07 cm2).0.25-2.15 mmol / hr (10-80 mL/min) flow rates correspond to 1%/1%/98% gas, and 2.5-25 mmol / hr (10-100 mL/min) flow rates correspond to 10%/10%/80% gas.
+Gas flowed through a 7.5 mg, 4 mm wide and 4 mm deep cylindrical stack of catalyst powder granules (sieved to <50 μm particle size, chosen based on Thiele modulus calculation (Supplementary Figure 16)), or a single 2.5 mm x 2.5 mm piece of TiO2 film, illuminated by a 300 W Newport Xe lamp creating a 0.125 cm² illuminated spot on the powder reactor, or a 0.07 cm2 spot on the film reactor at 59 W/m2 irradiance (at 0.5 m), from λ = 250-2400 nm (see Supplementary Figure 10 for full spectrum).
 All testing used either 7.5mg of gyroid or hexagonal catalyst powder, or the actual mass of a 0.05 cm2 monolithic TiO2 film (0.145 mg).
+Flow rates for each catalytic evaluation increased sequentially from 0.25 mmol/hr to 25 mmol/hr.
+At each measured flow rate, the reaction was allowed to proceed for five minutes before recording GC data.
+After testing, catalyst powders were retained for subsequent characterization.
 Percentages of components in the effluent gas measured by the GC were converted to mmol / (hr∙gcatalyst) using the measured reactant gas flow rate, where gcatalyst refers to the combined mass of Rh and oxide support.
 GC calibration curves were generated using MESA VGM-1, VGM-3, and VGM-7 calibration gas, a 1%/2%/97% CO/H2/Ar cylinder from Airgas, as well as the two CH4/CO2/Ar reactant gas mixtures from Airgas.
-GC calibration curves and example raw data are provided in Supplementary Figure 10.
-Production rates are expressed as the average of CO and H₂ production, normalized by catalyst mass, with CO/H₂ ratios reported separately.
+GC calibration curves and example raw data are provided in Supplementary Figure 11.
+Production rates (mmol / hr g) are expressed as the average of CO and H₂ production, normalized by catalyst mass, with the CO/H₂ product ratio reported separately.
 No external heating was applied to the reactor for any catalytic testing.

 Supplementary Information